+In the timer (programmable divider) mode, the C/T generates a square wave with a period of twice the value (in clock periods) of the CTUR and CTLR.
+If the value in CTUR and CTLR is changed, the current half-period will not be affected, but subsequent half periods will be.
+In this mode the C/T runs continuously.
+Receipt of a start counter command (read with A4-A1) = 1110) causes the counter to terminate the current timing cycle and to begin a new cycle using the values in CTUR and CTLR.
 The counter ready status bit (ISR[3]) is set once each cycle of the square wave.
-The bit is reset by a stop counter command (read with A3-A0 = 1111).
-The command however, does not stop the C/T. The generated square wave is output on OP3 if it is programmed to be the C/T output.
+The bit is reset by a stop counter command (read with A4-A1 = 1111).
+The command, however, does not stop the C/T. The generated square wave is output on OP3 if it is programmed to be the C/T output.

-On power up and after reset, the timer/counter runs in timer mode and can only be restarted.
-Because it cannot be shut off or stopped, and runs continuously in timer mode, it is recommended that at initialization, the output port (OP3) should be masked off through the OPCR[3:2] = 00 until the T/C is programmed to the desired operational state.
+On power-up and after reset, the counter/timer runs in timer mode and can only be restarted.
+Because it cannot be shut off or stopped, and runs continuously in timer mode, it is recommended that at initialization, the output port, OP3, should be masked off through the OPCR[3:2] = 00 until the C/T is programmed to the desired operational state.

 In the counter mode, the C/T counts down the number of pulses loaded into CTUR and CTLR by the CPU.
-Counting begins upon receipt of a counter command.
-Upon reaching terminal count (000016), the counter ready interrupt bit (ISR[3]) is set.
+Counting begins upon receipt of a start counter command.
+Upon reaching terminal count 000016, the counter ready interrupt bit (ISR[3]) is set.
 The counter continues counting past the terminal count until stopped by the CPU.
 If OP3 is programmed to be the output of the C/T, the output remains High until terminal count is reached, at which time it goes Low.
 The output returns to the High state and ISR[3] is cleared when the counter is stopped by a stop counter command.
-The CPU may change the values of CTUR and CTLR at any time, but the new count becomes effective only on the next start counter command.
-If new values have not been loaded, the previous count values are preserved and used for the next count cycle.

-In the counter mode, the current value of the upper and lower 8 bits of the counter (CTU, CTL) may be read by the CPU.
+The CPU may change the values of CTUR and CTLR at any time, but the new count becomes effective only on the next start counter commands.
+If new values have not been loaded, the previous count values are preserved and used for the next count cycle in the counter mode, the current value of the upper and lower 8 bits of the counter (CTU, CTL) may be read by the CPU.
 It is recommended that the counter be stopped when reading to prevent potential problems which may occur if a carry from the lower 8 bits to the upper 8 bits occurs between the times that both halves of the counter are read.
 However, note that a subsequent start counter command will cause the counter to begin a new count cycle using the values in CTUR and CTLR.